MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/laps-csp.md

 > Windows LAPS is currently only available in Windows Insider builds as of 25145 and later.
 Support for the Windows LAPS Azure AD scenario is currently limited to a small group of Windows Insiders.

 > [!TIP]
 > This article covers the specific technical details of the LAPS CSP.
-Review the [Windows LAPS](/windows-server/identity/laps/laps) documentation for more details about the scenarios in which the LAPS CSP would be used.
+For more information about the scenarios in which the LAPS CSP would be used, see [Windows Local Administrator Password Solution](/windows-server/identity/laps/laps).

 The following example shows the LAPS CSP in tree format.